 King George VI - Basutoland Collection Page Scans

 The Basutoland King George VI set of stamps was printed from 1938 until 1952 when it was replaced with the Queen Elizabeth set.
-The stamps were printed by Waterlow who also produced the stamps of Aden, Antigua, British Guiana, and many other colonies.
+The stamps were printed by Waterlow & Sons who also produced the stamps of Aden, Antigua, British Guiana, and many other colonies.
 Generally speaking, the Waterlow stamps did not tend to have dramatic perforation changes - like the De La Rue issues, and the colors are pretty consistent.
 The best way I have found to sort them is by comparing the paper and gum as seen from the back.

 This page was created using information presented by